sodadata/docs/soda-cloud/quick-start.md

 * Database: `sodasql`
 * Schema: `public`
 3. Click **Next** to access **Import Settings**.
 In this panel, you have the option to instruct Soda Cloud to automatically discover new [datasets]({% link soda/glossary.md %}#dataset) as they are added to your data source, and/or define filters to limit the data Soda Cloud scans.
 For this tutorial, click **Next** to skip ahead.
 4. Define the default **Scan Schedule** for all datasets in your data source.
 Set the values to scan the data source every hour, starting at the top of the next hour in your time zone, then **Save**. <br />For this tutorial, you are setting the schedule to run as soon as possible after you have completed this step.
-When Soda Cloud runs the scheduled scan, it automatically discovers all the datasets in the data source (in this case, all the tables in the sample PostgreSQL warehouse) and makes the details available to you so that you can create a new monitor.
+When Soda Cloud runs the scheduled scan, it automatically discovers all the datasets in the data source (such as all the tables in a PostgreSQL warehouse) and makes the details available to you so that you can create a new monitor.

 Refer to [Add datasets in Soda Cloud]({% link soda-cloud/add-datasets.md %}) for further details.